 Down on the beach, the sandbanks area is really beautiful and Nai Harn beach is very pleasant too.
 The beach is not that long and there are no people trying to sell you things like in Patong.

 Surin Beach and Pansea Beach

 On the north side of the beach, there are many rocks that I feel like no one is exploring otherwise I would have seen more people walking there.
-And the truth is that if you venture a little further, you can actually access the next beach Pansea beach that seems to be a private beach of Amanpuri hotel (but not sure it is), the second most expensive hotel on the island with stays at more than 3000€ a night and where celebrities like Angelina Jolie stay at when in Phuket.
+And the truth is that if you venture a little further, you can actually access the next beach Pansea Beach which seems to be a private beach of Amanpuri Hotel (but not sure it is), the second most expensive hotel on the island with stays at more than 3000€ a night and where celebrities like Angelina Jolie stay at when in Phuket.

-To get to Surin beach from Patong I have boarded the bus for 100 bahts.
+To get to Surin Beach from Patong I boarded the bus for 100 bahts.

 Mai Khao Beach and Airport view

 To get to Mai Khao beach I hopped on the local bus that connects Phuket airport and Rawai beach for 100bh.
 The bus doesn’t stop exactly next to the beach so the bus driver told me I couldn’t go to Mai Khao Beach, but I told him I would walk.
 Of course, he found that weird but he stopped where I asked him to, near a road that would lead me to Sirinat National Park.
 From the street to the park it didn’t take longer than 15 min walk, so it was very reasonable.
 It is clear that this area is not as touristy as the rest of Phuket.